Belgorod: Before the 20th century

-The first Belgorod fortress existed for sixteen years, having withstood several major attacks both from the Tatars and from the Lithuanian troops who participated in the wars with the Russian state.
+The first Belgorod fortress stood for sixteen years, withstanding several major attacks, both from the Tatars and from the Polish–Lithuanian troops who participated in the wars with the Russian state during the Time of Troubles.
 In 1612 the Belgorod fortress was taken and burned by a detachment of Lithuanians.
-However, already in the next 1613, the governor Nikita Likharev, by order of the tsar, was building the Second Belgorod fortress on the opposite bank of the Seversky Donets.
+The governor, Nikita Likharev, by order of the tsar, was already building the second Belgorod fortress on the opposite bank of the Seversky Donets the following year, 1613.
 Over the next decades, Belgorodians repulsed a large number of attacks on their lands.
 By the middle of the 17th century, the question arose about the construction of a new Belgorod fortress three kilometers south of the existing one.

 In the 17th century Belgorod suffered repeatedly from Tatar incursions, against which Russia built (from 1633 to 1740) an earthen wall, with twelve forts, extending upwards of 200 mi from the Vorskla in the west to the Don in the east, and called the Belgorod line.
 In 1666 the Moscow Patriarchate established an archiepiscopal see in the town.

 Tsar Peter the Great visited Belgorod on the eve of the Battle of Poltava in 1709.

 After the Russian border moved south following successful wars against the Polish–Lithuanian Commonwealth in the second half of the 17th century, the strategic importance of the city gradually decreased, and on 13 May 1785, by decree of Catherine II, Belgorod was excluded from the number of fortresses of the Russian Empire.
-From that moment on, the city plunges into the measured provincial life of the central black earth zone of Russia.
+From that moment on, the city plunged into the measured provincial life of the central black earth zone of Russia.
 Military life was replaced by agricultural life, the number of spiritual, educational, industrial and commercial institutions were growing, and in the historical chronicles of the Russian Empire, the city seems to have fallen asleep for a century.
 The Belgorod province disappeared from the geographical maps, and the city was for a long time a part of the first Kursk Governorate, then the Kursk province, and, finally, the Kursk region.
 A dragoon regiment had its base in the town until 1917.

-Ioasaph of Belgorod, an 18th-century bishop of Belgorod and Oboyanska, became widely venerated as a miracle worker and was glorified as a saint of the Russian Orthodox Church in 1911.
+Joasaph of Belgorod, an 18th-century bishop of Belgorod and Oboyanska, became widely venerated as a miracle worker and was glorified as a saint of the Russian Orthodox Church in 1911.